koalalorenzo/blog/content/posts/202503-my-first-game-jam/index.md

 I made most of the 3D Assets using [Kenny's Forge Deluxe](https://www.kenney.nl/tools/asset-forge).
 I gifted myself for Winter Solstice (_Christmas_) a tool to make quick 3D models that I could export.
 I would love to learn Blender at some point.
-I bought the Astronaut and got the animal from itch.io (Credits in the game page on itch.io).
+I bought the Astronaut and Yak models (Credits in the game page on itch.io).

 {{< image src="asset-forge.webp" class="big" >}}